Adaptive and Robust Watermark for Generative Tabular Data

 \subsection{Robustness to additive noise}

-\begin{theorem} Fix a column in the watermarked dataset.
+\begin{theorem}[Robustness under noise] Fix a column in the watermarked dataset.
 Let $n_a$ be the number of cells in this column that an adversary can inject noise into.
-If the noise injected into each cell is drawn i.i.d from an uniform distribution, \ie $\epsilon \sim \unif[-\sigma, \sigma]$, then the expected number of cells needed to remove the watermark is:
+Let $S$ be a subset of $[b]$ such that $|S| = n_a$.
+Also let the noise injected into each cell is drawn i.i.d. from some distribution, \ie $\epsilon \sim \mathcal{D}$.